-I’ve heard many even question if King Solomon will be in heaven, simply because of his severe backsliding, which lead him to worshiping in very demonic ways.
+I’ve heard many wonder if King Solomon will be in heaven simply because of his severe backsliding (which led him to worship in very demonic ways).
 But based on his conclusion in Ecclesiastes, I believe King Solomon is in glory.

 And I cannot prove it (for who knows the heart but God (I Corinthians 4:5), I believe my hero Dr. King is in glory as well.

 In closing, what should be our practical take away and application concerning the legacy of Dr. King?